-The excessive generation of waste and the constant increase in greenhouse gas emissions are some of the great challenges facing our planet today.
+Excessive waste generation and the constant increase in greenhouse gas emissions are some of the major challenges facing our planet today.
 In addition to harming the environment and human beings, these problems affect today’s economic environment.
 In this context, the bioeconomy and the circular economy play a crucial role.

 According to the Bioeconomy Strategy published in 2018 by the European Community , the bioeconomy links terrestrial and marine ecosystems and the services they provide; all primary production sectors that use and produce biological resources (agriculture, forestry, fisheries and aquaculture); and all economic and industrial sectors that use biological resources and processes to produce food, feed, bioproducts, energy and services (except biomedicine and health biotechnology).